On expansions for nonlinear systems, error estimates and convergence issues: Introduction

-This paper is both a survey on some classical expansions for nonlinear systems, a research paper containing new results and counter-examples and a toolbox for future works.
+This article is both a survey on some classical expansions for nonlinear systems, a research article containing new results and counter-examples and a toolbox for future works.
 In particular, we aim at the following goals.

 \begin{itemize}